Table of Contents

 “With Microsoft Power BI, we’ve established a semantic model library covering massive amounts of financial data.
 It gives associates easy access to the full breadth and depth of Walmart data…and enables them to powerfully analyze the data in a very quick manner.”

-2- Netronix Integration: Achieving Project Management Success with AlphaBOLD
+Netronix Integration: Achieving Project Management Success with AlphaBOLD

-- Outcome: The adoption of this integrated data platform enabled Netronix to gain consolidated project management capabilities and improved visibility into key performance indicators, which is essential for staying competitive in the market.
+Outcome: The adoption of this integrated data platform enabled Netronix to gain consolidated project management capabilities and improved visibility into key performance indicators, which is essential for staying competitive in the market.

-Advanced Power BI Data Integration Techniques
+What Advanced Data Integration Techniques Improve Power BI Performance?

 1. Custom Data Connectors: